CharaChorder/docs/docs/Chord Modifiers.rst

 	Chord modifiers are actions that change a chord when :ref:`chorded<Chords:What are Chords?>` at the same time as the :ref:`chord input<Chords:Chord Input>`, or when pressed immediately after (arpeggiately) the :ref:`chord<Chords:What are Chords?>`, provided that :ref:`arpeggiates<GenerativeTextMenu:Arpeggiate>` are enabled.

-	As of February of 2024, only the CharaChorder One and CharaChorder Lite support the use of chord modifiers.
-Additionally, as of that same time, chord modifiers only work in English.

 	.. note::
 		Chord modifiers are NOT the same as keyboard modifiers.
 Keyboard modifiers affect keys pressed on a keyboard.
 Those keys include ``CTRL``, ``ALT``, and ``FN``.
 Chord modifiers affect chords.

+.. dropdown:: Limitations

+	**As of October 2025**

+	Chord modifiers don't work on:

+	- CharaChorder X
+	- CharaChorder Engine

+	Chord modifiers only work in English.

 .. image:: /assets/images/ManagerSettingsModifiers.png
   :width: 1200